scriptype/salinger/README.md

    - a) Writing the js code in one line as a parameter to `node -e` (full of backslashes).
    - b) Creating a separate file for it, which breaks the integrity of script definitions.
 We have to organize these separate scripts somehow.

-As a general note, an ideal task runner should _run_ any _tasks_ I want it to.
+As a general note, an ideal task runner should run _any_ tasks we want it to.
 Not the _only tasks_ that are compliant with its API.

 ## Install